Bonmoniq legal

 Bonmoniq is not liable for processing determined by the Customer, data imported by the Customer, unlawful Customer instructions or processing carried out by the Customer outside the Service.

-Any limitation of liability agreed in the Terms or main contract applies to this DPA within the limits permitted by French law.
-No limitation applies where prohibited by law.
+Any limitation of liability agreed in the Terms or main contract applies to inter-party contractual liability under this DPA within the limits permitted by French law.
+No such limitation affects the liability of either party towards data subjects under Article 82 GDPR, nor applies where prohibited by law.

 Term and termination